-Recommendation: To start, use the values in the CT PSD where they are listed for RUL, and where they aren't, but dual baseline calculations should be adopted, use 1/3 of the EUL be used, as both CA and MA do.
+Recommendation: To start, use the values in the CT PSD where they are listed for RUL, site specific data to support an RUL, or a survival curve if appropriate data exists, and where those aren't available, but dual baseline calculations should be adopted, use 1/3 of the EUL be used, as both CA and MA do.
+Additionally, it should be noted that CT X2001 is a CT specific study that developed RULs and should be reviewed and referenced for CT specific data prior to defaulting to 1/3.